Kiko Martínez

-Francisco "Kiko" Martínez Sánchez (born 7 March 1986) is a Spanish professional boxer.
-He is a world champion in two weight classes, having held the IBF featherweight title from 2021 to 2022, and the IBF super-bantamweight title from 2013 to 2014.
-At regional level, he held the European super-bantamweight title three times between 2007 and 2013, and the European featherweight title in 2018.
+Francisco "Kiko" Martínez Sánchez (born 7 March 1986) is a Spanish former professional boxer who competed from 2004 to 2023.
+He is a world champion in two weight classes, having previously held the International Boxing Federation (IBF) super-bantamweight title from 2013 to 2014, and the IBF featherweight title from 2021 to 2022.
+At regional level, he held the European super-bantamweight title three times between 2007 and 2013, and the European featherweight title twice in 2018 and 2022 respectively.

 Amateur career

 Martínez fought extensively as an amateur.
 He fought 40 amateur bouts and never lost, with 38 of those victories being by knockout.
 Martinez stated that he "could have gone to the Olympics – the Spanish amateur boxing association wanted me to sign a four-year contract but I wanted to turn professional".

 Professional career

 Martínez turned professional on 11 June 2004, defeating David Casero by knockout in the third round on a card that included Javier Castillejo.

 Martínez went on to win all of his first 11 fights with each victory coming via a knockout within four rounds.